 - 1.0 (64) up!
 5dr - group 2

 - 1.0 (64) up!
 Beats 5dr - group 3

 - 1.0 (64) R-Line 5dr - group 3

 The Volkswagen up! is actually rather sophisticated for such a small car.
 Its 3-cylinder engine achieves up to a claimed 55mpg, and it’s a perfectly capable unit both around town and on the occasional motorway trip.
 This combined with modern styling and a fun driving experience should make this car particularly tempting for the younger driver.

-If you fancy an upgrade, the Beats trim level also falls into insurance group 2, with the sportier R-Line not far behind in group 3, so you won’t be lacking for choice.
+If you fancy an upgrade, the Beats trim level falls into insurance group 3, along with the sportier R-Line, so you won’t be lacking for choice.